gotwalt/sonos/Readme.markdown

 ## Usage

 I'm working on a CLI client.
 For now, we'll use IRB.
-You will need the IP address of a speaker (auto-detection is on my list too).
-To get the IP of a speaker, one of your Sonos controllers and go to "About My Sonos System".

 ``` shell
 $ gem install sonos